Case: Roman v. Wolf

 Case Summary

-On April 13, 2020, a group of immigrant detainees filed this lawsuit against the Department of Homeland Security, U.S. Immigration and Customs Enforcement, and the warden of the Adelanto ICE Processing Center in the U.S. District Court for the Central District of California.
-Represented by private counsel, the petitioners sought writs of habeas corpus under 28 U.S.C. § 2241.
-In combination with their habeas petition, they also filed a complaint seeking injunctive and declaratory relief.
-Specifically, they alleged that their continued detention in Adelanto was a violation of their substantive due process rights under the Fifth Amendment, which guaranteed them protections against exposure to infectious disease.
+This case concerns the due process rights of immigration detainees in the Adelanto ICE Processing Center during the COVID-19 pandemic.
+On April 13, 2020, immigration detainees filed this lawsuit against the U.S. Department of Homeland Security, U.S. Immigration and Customs Enforcement (“ICE”), and the warden of the Adelanto ICE Processing Center in the U.S. District Court for the Central District of California.
+Represented by private counsel and the ACLU of Southern California, the petitioners sought writs of habeas corpus under 28 U.S.C. § 2241, as well as injunctive and declaratory relief.
+Pointing to statements of medical experts, the plaintiffs alleged that detention facilities created a “tinderbox scenario” for COVID-19 to spread because those facilities made social distancing impossible.
+They claimed that their continued detention in Adelanto violated their Fifth Amendment right to substantive due process by creating a significant risk of illness or death from COVID-19.

-Immediately, the plaintiffs filed a motion to certify the class as well as for temporary restraining orders as to why a preliminary injunction should not be issued regarding each of the three named plaintiffs.
+On that same day, the plaintiffs moved to certify a class of “all individuals detained in civil immigration detention at Adelanto.”
+They also moved for temporary restraining orders (“TRO”) as to why a preliminary injunction should not be issued regarding each of the three named plaintiffs.

-On April 14, the plaintiffs filed a motion for a preliminary injunction, requesting an order that would implement a system for class-wide relief or mandate that ICE implement social distancing measures necessary to protect the individuals in custody.
+On April 14, 2020, the plaintiffs moved for a preliminary injunction to implement a system for class-wide relief or mandate ICE to implement social distancing measures necessary to protect the individuals in custody.

 The case was assigned to District Judge Terry J. Hatter, Jr. and Magistrate Judge Pedro V. Castillo.